 Multiple Employer Solutions

-Traditional Multiple Employer Plans (MEPs)
+Multiple Employer Plans (MEPs)

 MEPs are a single retirement plan that multiple companies participate in.
-The IRS considers these individual plans for purposes of the nondiscrimination testing and the top heavy testing.
-The Department of Labor (DOL) considers these to be single plans for purposes of the Form 5500.
+The IRS considers these individual plans for purposes of nondiscrimination testing and top-heavy testing.
+The Department of Labor (DOL) considers these to be single plans for purposes of Form 5500.
 The DOL requires the adopting employers have something in common other than the retirement plan (referred to as common nexus) in order to file a single Form 5500.
 MEPs that do not meet this requirement are required to file a Form 5500 for each adopting employer.
 MEPs are often sponsored by PEOs or by companies that have some common ownership, but not enough to rise to the level of a controlled group.

 Pooled Employer Plans (PEPs)

 PEPs are a new type of MEP that was created by Congress and allowed for the first time in 2021.
 PEPs further expand the types of entities that can sponsor the plan to any company that registers as a Pooled Plan Provider (PPP) with the DOL.
 PEPs do not have the common nexus requirement other types of MEPs do and the threshold to make the MEP subject to independent CPA audit increases to 1,000 participants if no single adopting employer has more than 100 participants.
-The PPP takes on many of the fiduciary responsibilities for the plan, but can outsource those duties like any plan sponsor.
+The PPP takes on many of the fiduciary responsibilities for the plan but can outsource those duties like any plan sponsor.

 Groups of Plans (GOPs)

 GOPs are the newest plan aggregation model created by Congress and will be allowed for the first time in 2022.
 GOPs allow groups of individual plan sponsors to file a single Form 5500 if certain conditions are met.
-The conditions are that each member of the GOP have the same Trustee, Plan Administrator, Named Fiduciary, Plan Year Beginning Date and Investment options available to participants.
+The conditions are that each member of the GOP has the same Trustee, Plan Administrator, Named Fiduciary, Plan Year Beginning Date, and Investment options available to participants.
 Much additional guidance is expected from the DOL before these plans become available in 2022.

 Instant Solo(k) Plan